SPL's Crimson combines a high‑quality interface and monitor controller into one conveniently sized box.

 Additional inputs to the monitoring section comprise a stereo balanced line input on TRS jack sockets, and two stereo unbalanced line inputs on RCA‑phono and 3.5mm connectors.
 Although there are no facilities to trim the levels of the external sources, by default the unbalanced inputs are all raised in level to match standard professional levels.
 This makes comparison A/B switching and/or mixing of sources to the monitoring outputs far more practical.
 The RCA‑phono inputs are raised by 10dB and the mini‑jack input by 15dB, but their individual gain stages can be disabled via dip‑switches on the base panel, if required.

 A stereo S/PDIF digital input is also provided on an RCA‑phono socket, and this is also routed to the USB interface as the fifth and sixth recording inputs.
 There is no sample‑rate conversion, the internal hardware clock synchronises to the external source automatically.
-SPL state that the S/PDIF digital I/O is also compatible with AES3 devices, via suitable connector converters.
+SPL state that its S/PDIF digital I/O is also compatible with AES3 devices, via suitable connector converters.
 The S/PDIF input and the DAW return channels 1/2 share the same D‑A converter, so selecting the S/PDIF input source toggles between the DAW and external digital input, for easy A/B switching.

 On the output side, the USB provides six return channels, with the first four appearing as monitor sources in two stereo pairs.
 Returns 5/6 are routed directly to the S/PDIF digital output.
 Although the Crimson doesn't provide any dedicated physical analogue outputs from the DAW, the Speaker B outputs become available to provide a separate mix for artist headphones (or to route signals via an outboard analogue processor) when the system is switched into 'Artist Mode' (see box).